 Make sure to order the oversized house mojito (a jumbo 40 ouncer for $10!).
 It was the best mojito I had in Havana, yep I’m gonna say it – even better than the most famous place to drink this classic beverage, Hotel Nacional.

-They are only open Thursday thru Sunday (from 8pm-3am), so plan your itinerary accordingly, because this is the one place not to be missed!!!
+They are only open Thursday thru Sunday (from 8pm-3am), so plan your itinerary accordingly, because this is the one of the not to miss places to visit!!!
 Also, right next door is El Cocinero, a great place for dinner before or after your Fabrica de Arte Cubano visit.

-We took the Private Classic Car Tour with Havana Tour Company for $50 per person, and it included an hour ride in one of these babies.
+We took a Vintage Classic Car Tour for $50 per person, and it included an hour ride in one of these babies.
 Otherwise, there are a dozen drivers with their beautiful cars in front of Hotel Inglaterra at Parque Central ready to take you wherever you want to go.
 The cost can range from $25 CUC to $50 CUC per hour depending on the tourist season and your destination.
 But, always try to negotiate!

 Cuban cigars are known to be one of the finest in the world.
 From east to west they are prized and the reason being is that Cuba has excellent conditions for growing tobacco and most importantly they have centuries of experience.